nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing person by name: `view person`

-Views the details of a specific person whose name exactly matches the given keywords.
+Views the comprehensive details, which includes address and email address, of a specific person whose name exactly matches the given keywords.

 Format: `view person KEYWORD [MORE_KEYWORDS]`